GaINeR: Geometry-Aware Implicit Network Representation: Extended Experimental Analysis

 \subsection{Physics Evaluations}

-We further investigate the dynamic capabilities of \our{} through three distinct simulation scenarios powered by the Taichi Elements engine~\cite{taichi_elements}.
+We further investigate the dynamic capabilities of \our{} through two distinct simulation scenarios powered by the Taichi Elements engine~\cite{taichi_elements}.
 These experiments demonstrate the versatility of our explicit Gaussian embeddings when utilized as physical particles.

 First, we validate baseline elastic deformation under constant gravity (Fig.~\ref{fig:simulations_supplement}, top), ensuring that the learned representation maintains volumetric consistency during collision.
 Second, we introduce temporally varying external forces to a complex structure (Fig.~\ref{fig:simulations_supplement}, middle), demonstrating that the decoder produces artifact-free renderings even under oscillating bending deformations.